Church Crookham: The Second World War

 Church Crookham lies on GHQ Line – the most important of a number of fortified stop lines constructed as a part of British anti-invasion preparations of World War II – and was at one of the most heavily fortified sections of that line.

 Notable large newer neighbourhoods

-In Crookham (a term only used in historic studies and as a local shorthand) southwest of Church Crookham and south-east of Crookham Village is Zebon Copse, over two hundred homes built in the late 1980s.
+In Crookham (a term only used in historic studies and as a local shorthand) southwest of Church Crookham and southeast of Crookham Village is Zebon Copse, over two hundred homes built in the late 1980s.
 A much larger development followed in the early 2010s at Crookham Park, on the former Queen Elizabeth Barracks site.

 Economy

 Past notable employers and innovators

 Vertu mobile phones were made at its Crookham headquarters until the business folded in 2014.
 The head office of Ferranti Thomson Sonar Systems was on the Redfields Industrial Estate until 2004.

 Tobacco plantation and growers association

 Church Crookham hosted Britain's only commercially successful tobacco plantation, which produced among other brands "Blue Pryor" cigarettes and pipe tobacco.
 Whole-process growing and manufacturing ended in 1938.

-Redfields hosted the British Pioneer Tobacco Growers Association (BPTGA) after World War Two.
+Redfields hosted the British Pioneer Tobacco Growers Association (BPTGA) after World War II.
 Tobacco was grown there, cured and a commercial brand 'Trowards Rayon D'or' was produced alongside the main purpose of supplying plants to members, curing and shredding their leaves then returning for their smoking.
 Charles Baggs served as the general manager, and Admiral Sir Clement Moody was among members.
 A BBC film was made during the 1950s entitled Tobacco Road, which featured the Redfields site and their site in nearby Crondall.
 The BPTGA closed after the death of owner Troward but Baggs supplied plants and cure the members' product some time after.
 The BPTGA employed twenty to thirty local staff.
 The site is now Redfields Garden Centre, save for Redfields House, which is now part of the buildings of St Nicholas' School.